Platform

 As Product Lead, I:

-Managed our product roadmap
+Managed our roadmap

 Organized communication & distributed team responsibilities